- What We Do

 - Donate to POST

-You’re not alone if you seek out opportunities to learn about the history of our state or region.
+Looking for a historical trail experience?
+You’re not alone!
 A National Endowment for the Arts study found that nearly a quarter of the U.S. adult population visited a historic park, monument, building or neighborhood in 2012.

-Here are three trail experiences that will take you back in time:
+Here are three historic trail experiences that will take you back in time:

 As California’s oldest state park, Big Basin boasts a California Historical Landmark designation.
 Located in northern Santa Cruz County, it offers 81 miles of trails, a variety of microclimates and the largest continuous stand of old-growth redwoods.
 One felled tree dates back over 1,400 years and is nicely interpreted to give perspective to its slow growth through the Bay Area’s prehistoric and historic cultural periods.